sanyassyed/sf_eviction/README.md

 ### Jupyter Notebook with different kernal

-<p> Using jupyter installed on the system and  the kernel from conda virtual env [Ref](https://stackoverflow.com/questions/58068818/how-to-use-jupyter-notebooks-in-a-conda-environment) </p>
+Using jupyter installed on the system and  the kernel from conda virtual env [Ref](https://stackoverflow.com/questions/58068818/how-to-use-jupyter-notebooks-in-a-conda-environment)

 <p> We are going to use the pyhton in the conda virtual env and create a kernal and activate that in the system jupyter notebook </p>